MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-how-defer-revenue-expenses.md

 2. On the **Sales Deferral Summary** page, in the **Balance as at** field, enter the date up to which you want to see deferred revenues.
 3. Choose the **Preview** button.

-## <a name="to-specify-a-period-in-which-to-allow-deferral-posting"></a>To specify a period in which to allow deferral posting
+## To specify a period in which to allow deferral posting

 You can specify a period in which people can post transactions by entering dates in the **Allow Posting From** and **Allow Posting To** fields as follows: